Guide

 2. Build a Contact Hierarchy from Email

 Map people to companies and infer reporting lines from CC patterns and calendar meeting data.
 Build org trees without manual data entry.
 Detect who reports to whom by analyzing which addresses consistently appear in CC when a manager sends to external contacts, and who organizes meetings versus who merely attends.
+According to RFC 5322, the CC header is a structured field — parsing it programmatically is reliable across providers.

 3. Enrich Contact and Company Info from Email